Career advice for women? Seriously?

 My good friend Silvana Delatte sent me this link from Business Insider about a laminated sheet supposedly issued by the HR department of Citibank on how women sabotage their careers.
 If this is not a spoof (which I suspect it might be) then it makes interesting, if not incredible (as in unbelievable) reading.

 Nowhere does it mention doing a bad job, so perhaps good performance isn’t necessary to advance a career in Citibank!
 This list would be infinitely less risible if the almost all male board had not been part of a group of testosterone driven mis- managers which brought global economies grinding to a halt.
 The subsequent government bail out was at great cost to the tax payer and impacted the lives of millions.
 Perhaps some of that money could be used to invest in constructive gender based management training, clearly sorely needed.
 I can make any number of excellent recommendations, so please contact me Citibank!

-So let’s look at this list and analyse it!
+So let’s look at this list of career advice for women and analyse it!

 - Women tend to speak softly – you are not heard.
 Anyone speaking softly isn’t heard, especially in the company of people who talk too much and don’t listen!
 Good managers listen!
 Being heard is also not about the volume of the voice but the pitch.
 Women could be advised to reduce the pitch of their voices by half a semi-tone.

 - Women groom in public – it emphasizes your femininity, de-emphasizes your capability: Grooming in public is a no no – for anyone.
 That’s why companies have bathrooms!

 - Women sit demurely – the power position when seated at a table is forearms resting on a table and resting forward.
 Good posture in business meetings accompanied by positive body language and facial expressions, indicating engagement is a given.
 Nowhere, even in AskMen, have I seen any suggestions that leaning forward and appearing aggressive is a bonus.